yashevde/BI_Project/README.md

 - [] Datetime handling for call and sms log to find day/night ratio of conversations

 ## Active time log:
-this will be useful in case I close the google doc while working on it, or keeping it open while not.
+this will be useful in case I close the google doc while working on it, or keep it open while not.
 All times in P.T.

 **running total: 1.5hrs**

-* 04/20 06:00 - 7:10
+* 04/20 06:00 - 07:10

 Just realized that I've never had to crawl through subdirectories to build up the data.